Sabyapalai/Delta-demo/README.md

 # Delta-demo
-it is the demo of git &amp; github
+it is the demo of git &amp; github.